brimdata/zed/README.md

 semi-structured data.

 Zed lakes utilize a superset of the relational and JSON document data models yet require no up-front schema definitions to insert data.
-Zed lakes also provide transactional views and time travel with a `git`-like design pattern based on a journal of commits.
+They also provide transactional views and time travel with a `git`-like design pattern based on a commit journal.
 Using this mechanism, a lake's (optional) search indexes are transactionally consistent with its data.

 At Zed's foundation lies a new family of self-describing data formats based on the